chichundri/Notes/InterviewQues.md

 138. Qualifier vs Primary?
     `@Primary` indicates that a bean should be given preference when multiple candidates are qualified to autowire a single-valued dependency.
     `@Qualifier` indicates specific bean should be autowired when there are multiple candidates.
 139. Distributed Transaction in microservices?
+     - 2 phase commit
+     - 3 phase commit
+     - saga pattern - 2 types
+        1. choreography/event - event based, produces and consumes events(MQ)
+        2. orchestration/command - coordinator service is responsible for centralizing the saga’s decision making and sequencing business logic

 140. FeignClient?
 141. `@AutoConfiguration` ? -> automatically configures the Spring application based on the jar dependencies that we have added.
 To enable it use `@EnableAutoConfiguration` (it is warpped in `@SpringBootApplication` so not needed)
 142. `@SpringBootApplication = @Configuration + @EnableAutoConfiguration + @ComponentScan`